kbc0des/macOS-force-dns/README.md

 ### Q: What about Safari Private Relay?
 A: It's automatically disabled via managed preference.
 Non-admin users cannot re-enable it.

+### Q: Will this block cloud development tools?
+A: **Yes, by design.** The blocklist includes cloud development environments that can be used to bypass restrictions:
+- **Blocked:** Replit, Gitpod, GitHub Codespaces, CodeAnywhere, Coder
+- **Blocked:** Browser testing platforms (BrowserStack, LambdaTest, etc.)
+- **Blocked:** Cloud desktop services (Kasm, Shadow, Paperspace, etc.)

+**Important:** If you need these for legitimate work, you should either:
+1. Remove specific domains from `blocklist-vpn-tor.txt` before installation
+2. Use a separate machine/account for development work
+3. Run this on a managed/controlled environment where these services aren't needed

+The blocklist aims to close common bypass techniques.
+Adjust based on your specific use case.

 ### Q: What if I want to use different DNS servers?
 A: Edit the `force-dns.sh` file and change the `DNSV4_1`, `DNSV4_2`, `DNSV6_1`, and `DNSV6_2` variables to your preferred DNS servers.